A private tour from Marrakech to the Sahara and Roses valley over 4 or 5 days.

-Pricing is tentative and can vary slightly at different times of the year.
-December, January ( outside end of the year holidays), February, July and August are low season and so you will be charged the quoted rates or less, if you travel with us during these months.
-We can only quote an exact rate once we have agreed on the precise itinerary, accommodation option preferred, the extras you would like to include and the duration of the journey.
+Pricing can vary at different times of the year.
+If you book your tour to take place in December, January ( outside NYE holidays), February, June, July and August, you will enjoy our low season rates.
+An exact rate will be offered once we have agreed on the precise itinerary, accommodation range preferred and any extras you would like to include.
 Discounts apply when 3 or more persons share the vehicle(s).
-You can also choose to mix the different accommodation options within the same circuit.
+You can also choose to mix different accommodation ranges within the same circuit.

 Our rates include:

-- private use of the English fluent driver- guide & modern air- conditioned Toyota 4x4;
+– private use of the English fluent driver- guide & modern air- conditioned Toyota 4×4;

 – boutique/ luxury hotel accommodation for 2 nights;